MarginaliaSearch/SlopData/readme.md

 With Slop it's desirable to keep the schema information in the code.

+Below is an idiomatic example of how to use Slop to store demographic data.
 The data is stored in a directory, and the data is written and read using the `MyData.Writer` and `MyData.Reader` classes.
 The `MyData` class is itself is a record, and the schema is stored as static fields in the `MyData` class.

 ```java
 public record Population(String city, int population, double avgAge) {